The accessory meningeal artery is a branch of the maxillary artery but can also branch from the middle meningeal artery.

 The occipital bone has complex development, ossifying from six centres.
 The foramen magnum is surrounded by four ossification centres.
 On each side are the exo...

-Accessory parotid glands are a normal variant and represent ectopic salivary tissue present away and separate from the main parotid gland 1.
+Accessory parotid glands are a normal variant and represent ectopic salivary tissue separate from, but usually in close proximity to, the main parotid glands 1.
+Occasionally the accessory tissue is contiguous with the main glands.

 Agger nasi air cells are the most anterior ethmoidal air cells lying anterolateral and inferior to the frontoethmoidal recess and anterior and above the attachment of the middle turbinate.
 They are located within the lacrimal bone and therefore have as lateral relations the orbit, the lacrimal s...